aportela/homedocs/README.md

 ## Backup data

-You really want to make (periodic) backups, all (without source code) data (sqlite database & file storage) is stored on **phpslim-api/data/** path
+It's highly recommended to make periodic backups.
+All data (excluding source code), including the SQLite database and file storage, is stored under the **phpslim-api/data/** path.

 ## Add/recover user credentials from console

-You can create/update an account from the command line with the php script
+You can create or update an account from the command line using the PHP script:

 ```Shell
 php phpslim-api/tools/set-credential.php --email myuser@myserver.net --password mysecret
 ```

-If the account already exists it will be overwritten with the data provided.
+If the account already exists, it will be overwritten with the provided data.

 ## Development

 ### Mock / example data

-Is it possible to create a mock of example data for a user with specific credentials using the following command line:
+It is possible to generate mock example data for a user with specific credentials using the following command line:

 ```Shell
 php phpslim-api/tools/generate-demo-data.php --count 512 --email johndoe@localhost --password secret